HibernationNo1/project_Mnist_Classifier/README.md

 # READ ME

-I Implement Classifier Model with Convolution Neural Network, and some utility code.
+I Implement Classifier Model with Convolution Neural Network.

-this project shows the changing of loss and accuracy value for every epoch, because the code constructed training, validation, test be implemented in same iteration `for` loop.
+This project shows the changing of loss and accuracy value for every epoch, because the code constructed training, validation, test be implemented in same iteration `for` loop.

 And the training, validation, test data saved in every epoch as a file.
 I intend  'confusion matrix' and  'loss, accuracy plot'  saved in 'epoch_number' directory as `.png` file, After end of the each epoch, we can check 'confusion matrix' and  'loss, accuracy plot'.